nnikolash/go-coro/README.md

 ## What this library can do?

-This library implements coroutines to provide control over how time is perceived by the program.
+This library implements coroutines to have control over how time is perceived by the program.
 It can run **simulations** of any periods of time in a **easy-to-read** and **easy-to-maintain** manner.
-Such code than can be switched to use real time, so that same code used both for simulation and real application.
+The code then can be switched to use real time, so that same code used both for simulation and real application.

 This library uses [go-chrono](github.com/nnikolash/go-chrono) for time simulation.